qjpcpu/sesh/README.md

     sesh -f host-file  --timeout 1 'echo hello'

-#### Configuration file

-You can put commonly used user and rsa file in `~/.seshrc`, which is a `ini` file:

-    user = jason
-    keyfile = /path/to/rsa

-Sesh would use this file as preference, so you can input less:

-	sesh -f host-file 'echo hello'

 #### Parallel

 Sesh would execute job for each host serially by default, swith `-r` on for parallel execution: